 As another gorgeous Italian day awaits, you set up shop for a look at the magnificent scene that is about to unfold.
 The scene has repeated itself over and over again for centuries, yet the scenery always somehow changes.
 From majestic glows of yellow and orange, to hints of azure blue and bright reds, the main characters of this daily performance come alive each day as if it were the opening night.
 This is Pescara, in the region of Abruzzo, Italy.

 Slowly, the curtain starts to rise.
 From complete darkness, the theatre has been slowly lit, with hints of gray shadows and black silhouettes.
-Inching along, the stage comes nearly set, as the house is now filling with bright, brilliant rays of light, until the entire horizon is engulfed in yellow and white.
-The sun shimmers up out of the water of the Adriatic to signal another gorgeous Italian day in the beautiful coastal town of Pescara.
+Inching along, the stage comes nearly set, as the house is now filling with bright.
+The brilliant rays of light enter, until the entire horizon, is engulfed in yellow and white.
+The sun shimmers up out of the water of the Adriatic sea to signal another gorgeous Italian day in the beautiful coastal town of Pescara, Italy.

-Take a trip farther down the coast from Pescara and you will find those towns that make this region a hidden gem for many.
-Francavilla al Mare, Ortona, S. Vito Chietino and Vasto have many charms that you would typically associate with coastal villages.
+Take a trip farther down the coast from Pescara and you will find those towns that make Abruzzo a hidden gem for many.
+Francavilla al Mare, Ortona, S. Vito Chietino, and Vasto have many charms that you would typically associate with coastal villages.

-Many come to explore the many natural wonders of Pescara and its cousins: look one way and you are captivated by the beautiful views of the Apennines mountains that stretch down this way from the northern part of the country.
+Many come to explore the natural wonders of Pescara and its cousins.
+If you look in one direction, you are captivated by the beautiful views of the Apennines mountains that stretch down this way from the northern part of the country.
 Called the backbone of Italy by some, this mountain range presents a beautiful backdrop to the sea.
-When you head to explore them, make sure you turn your head back around, and take in the mesmerizing view of the Adriatic.
+When you head to explore them, make sure you turn your head back around and take in the mesmerizing view of the Adriatic.

-Pescara, at about 200,000 residents, is the largest city in the region and one of the main business and tourist centers along the east coast.
-It is easily accessible by rail, car and air, since just outside of town the Abruzzo International Airport welcomes passengers from all over the world.
+Pescara, with about 200,000 residents, is the largest city in the Abruzzo region.
+It’s also one of the main business and tourist centers along the east coast.
+It is easily accessible by rail, car, and air.
+Also, near the town of Pescara, the Abruzzo International Airport welcomes passengers from all over the world.

 Being a larger city, Pescara boasts a thriving industrial and business district, which took off as the Marshall Plan was taking full effect in the years after World War II.

 Looking for something to satisfy your palate after an evening stroll under the stars?
-Don’t forget the cannoli or the ice cream.
+Don’t forget the cannoli or the ice cream (gelato).
 Pescara is filled with many traditional ice cream shops right along the seafront.
-That is all part of experiencing the culture of Abruzzo, right?
+That is all part of experiencing the culture of Abruzzo, Italy, right?

 Accommodation in Pescara

-In Pescara there are plenty of accommodation options.
-Here are our reccomendations:
+In Pescara, there are plenty of accommodation options.
+Here are our recommendations:

 If you prefer to relax in the hills near Pescara, try the Agriturismo Le Cicale, Contrada Vallemonte 12.
 Ph. +39 339 2757650.
 Email: firstname.lastname@example.org.